 Introduction

 This document extends our effort to estimate uncertainties for early upper air measurements, following the methodology introduced in the deliverable C3S_C311_Lot2.2.1.1 (March 2019), with the focus on wind speed and wind direction.
 The use of observation minus background and observation minus analysis departure statistics, as they are produced by modern dynamic data assimilation systems such as ERA5 (Hersbach et al. 2018), is an efficient alternative way to estimate observations errors, i.e. measurement plus representation error, whenever these are not available from observations.
 Early observations for sure and most contemporary observations do not supply observation error estimates.
-Such information can indeed be directly retrieved only in special networks such as the Global Climate Observing System (GCOS) Reference Upper-Air Network (GRUAN), or from the results of radiosonde inter-comparison campaigns (e.g. Yangjiang, Chian, 2010).
+Such information can indeed be directly retrieved only in special networks such as the Global Climate Observing System (GCOS, Daan, 2002) Reference Upper-Air Network (GRUAN, Dirksen et al., 2014), or from the results of radiosonde inter-comparison campaigns (e.g. Yangjiang, Chian, 2010).
 However, results of such campaigns cannot be easily accessed, and in addition they depend on the types of radiosondes used for the measurements.
-In contrast, the use of departure statistics for estimating observation errors, according to the method described by Desroziers (2005), is a good general method applicable whenever departures are available.
+In contrast, the use of departure statistics for estimating observation errors, according to the method described by Desroziers (2005), is a good general method that is applicable whenever departures are available.
 In this document we present results of the uncertainty estimation method for wind related observables, namely the wind speed and its decomposition in orthogonal components, and the wind direction.

 Data